seanbaxter/DirectXShaderCompiler/docs/LLVMBuild.rst

 ============

-This document describes the ``LLVMBuild`` organization and files which we use to describe parts of the LLVM ecosystem.
+This document describes the ``LLVMBuild`` organization and files which we use to describe parts of the LLVM37 ecosystem.
 For description of specific LLVMBuild related tools, please see the command guide.

-LLVM is designed to be a modular set of libraries which can be flexibly mixed together in order to build a variety of tools, like compilers, JITs, custom code generators, optimization passes, interpreters, and so on.
-Related projects in the LLVM system like Clang and LLDB also tend to follow this philosophy.
+LLVM37 is designed to be a modular set of libraries which can be flexibly mixed together in order to build a variety of tools, like compilers, JITs, custom code generators, optimization passes, interpreters, and so on.
+Related projects in the LLVM37 system like Clang and LLDB also tend to follow this philosophy.

-In order to support this usage style, LLVM has a fairly strict structure as to how the source code and various components are organized.
-The ``LLVMBuild.txt`` files are the explicit specification of that structure, and are used by the build systems and other tools in order to develop the LLVM project.
+In order to support this usage style, LLVM37 has a fairly strict structure as to how the source code and various components are organized.
+The ``LLVMBuild.txt`` files are the explicit specification of that structure, and are used by the build systems and other tools in order to develop the LLVM37 project.

 Project Organization
 ====================

-The source code for LLVM projects using the LLVMBuild system (LLVM, Clang, and LLDB) is organized into *components*, which define the separate pieces of functionality that make up the project.
+The source code for LLVM37 projects using the LLVMBuild system (LLVM37, Clang, and LLDB) is organized into *components*, which define the separate pieces of functionality that make up the project.
 These projects may consist of many libraries, associated tools, build tools,